gautham18113/gautham18113/README.md

+Full Stack Software Developer @Amazon

 ### Currenly Working On

-[ClickHouse](https://clickhouse.com) in an effort to deepen my understanding of C++ and working on a subject that I am passionate about, big data processing and analytics.
+[ClickHouse](https://clickhouse.com) - an effort to deepen my understanding of C++ and working on a subject that I am passionate about, big data processing and analytics.
 This is also my first venture into open source contributions.

 <!--
 **gautham18113/gautham18113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.